Chuacx13/LyricsVault/README.md

 # WishList

-- Add a youtube link as well so that non-Spotify users can find their song on youtube instead
+- Add youtube links as well (via YouTube API) so that non-Spotify users can find their song on youtube instead
 - Review the endpoints of the current Spotify API used else, test out other Spotify APIs.
-This is as the current Spotify API does not accuratelt match the songs with Genius API.
-However, the current Spotify API do bring users to the right song on Spotify, albeit not by original singer.
+This is as the current Spotify API does not accurately match the songs with Genius API.
+However, the current Spotify API do bring users to the right song on Spotify, albeit not by the original singer.

 # Links to APIs used